Questions to Ask Yourself About Your School

 Questions You Have to Ask Yourself and Your Board:

-Are those three words how your parent audience already describe you?
+- Are those three words how your parent audience already describes you?

 The goal isn’t to manipulate your school's message—it’s to amplify the truth.